moonbrew/cricket-text-simulator/README.md

 ## How to run

-Just run  java personal/src/Problem2 and java personal/src/Problem3 from the commandline for problems 2 and 3 of the cricket set respectively.
+Just run  java bin/Problem2 and java bin/Problem3 from the commandline for problems 2 and 3 of the cricket set respectively.
+No input is required.